-These are important times for a class or a combination of classes to come together and celebrate and pray together.
-Large gatherings can be difficult for some pupils and teachers need to be sensitive to the needs of each child weighing up the benefits of taking part in a larger assembly where the child may find this difficult.
-It may be appropriate for some children to join part of an assembly or focus on class based assemblies.
-For the majority of pupils it is an important time to come together and celebrate learning, sing together and give thanks together.
-Assemblies follow a theme set out by the PSHE/RE leaders.
+These are important times for classes to come together and celebrate and pray together.
+Large gatherings can be difficult for some pupils and teachers need to be sensitive to the needs of each child weighing up the benefits of taking part in an assembly where the child may find this difficult.
+It may be appropriate for some children to join part of an assembly or attend less frequently.
+For the majority of pupils it is an important time to come together and celebrate learning, sing together, give thanks together and to have the opportunity to take part in routine assembly formats.
+Assemblies follow a rota system for classes to enable the best possible experience for all.

-FOCUS 1: SPECIAL WORDS, COLOURS, SOUNDS AND PATTERNS

-Special music and/or songs (might be linked to special events).
+FOCUS 1: FOCUS 2: FOCUS 3: SPECIAL WORDS, SPECIAL PEOPLE, SPECIAL THINGS- (symbolic COLOURS, SOUNDS AND STORIES AND PLACES items to have, to use, to wear, to PATTERNS eat) Special music and/or songs (might be linked to special events).
 Sounds.
 Dance.
 Responding to music/ smells/ sounds/colours linked to religious practice.

-Special deeds- charity/ kindness/ helping

-Colours/patterns/symbols linked to the religion/ festivals (e.g. Rangoli patterns)
+Special deeds- charity/ kindness/ helping Colours/patterns/symbols linked to the religion/ festivals (e.g. Rangoli patterns) Share special stories about important people, e.g. Jesus, Muhammad, and Guru Nanak.
+Often stories will share a lesson to be learned: being brave, kind, helpful, and showing love The story may link to the religious festival/event being celebrated that half term, e.g. Rama and Sita, Guru Hargobind (Diwali) Special place: Place of Worship- temple/ Gurdwara/ Special things: explore a range of religious artefacts.
+Explore tactile quality- are they shiny, rough, small, big, heavy, beautiful?
+What are they/ how are they used?
+Do the children have any of these in their own home?
+Have they seen them before?
+Candles/ candlesticks - symbol of light in different religions- explore Ornaments in the home?
+Objects that are linked specifically to a festival time? (e.g. advent calendar/ clay diva) Special symbols or patterns?
 Prayer- what is it?
 Who do I pray to?
 Preparation for prayer.
 Reflection time.
 Is prayer silent and still?
 Spoken, thought, sung?
 Times to pray.
 Special words used in prayer/ song.
 Are there special sounds that call us to prayer?
 What to pray for?
 Prayer words.
 Prayer hands.
 How?
 Bow head/close eyes/light candles?
 Special prayers that might be repeated.
-Are there prayers for different times in the day/ special occasions?
-Blessings

-Many names for God- (God may have a different name in different religions)

-Festival greetings - what is said at festival times?
-Special words- e.g. holy, pray, blessing, names of religion, festivals and greetings.
-Things we say, e.g. Merry Christmas, Eid Mubarak.

-FOCUS 2: SPECIAL PEOPLE, STORIES AND PLACES

-Share special stories about important people, e.g. Jesus, Muhammad, and Guru Nanak.
-Often stories will share a lesson to be learned: being brave, kind, helpful, and showing love...
-The story may link to the religious festival/event being celebrated that half term, e.g. Rama and Sita, Guru Hargobind (Diwali)

-Special place: Place of Worshiptemple/ Gurdwara/ Mandir/Church/Mosque.
-What do they look like (outside and inside)-visit one Special place: in the home?
+Are there prayers for Mandir/Church/Mosque.
+What do they look like (outside and inside)- visit one Special place: in the home?
 What to wear/remove when entering a holy place.
 Who are the special people in the place of worship? (priest/vicar/Imam) What happens in the place of worship?
 What will I find in the holy place of worship?
-Anything special happening on a festival day?

-Visiting a temple- explore through the senses.

-Special holy places around the world- pilgrimage.

-FOCUS 3: SPECIAL THINGS- (symbolic items to have, to use, to wear, to eat)

-Special things: explore a range of

-religious artefacts.
-Explore tactile quality- are they shiny, rough, small, big, heavy, beautiful?
-What are they/ how are they used?
-Do the children have any of these in their own home?
-Have they seen them before?

-Candles/ candlesticks - symbol of light in different religions- explore

-Ornaments in the home?
-Objects that are linked specifically to a festival time? (e.g. advent calendar/ clay diva)

-Special symbols or patterns?
+Cards.
 Special clothes: Colours?
 Jewellery?
 Are there special things kept in the home/ at the holy place of worship.
 Explore hats/ veils/ scarves.

-Cards.

 Special book: What does the holy book look like?
 How do we look after something very special?

-Special food: explore traditional food, especially where linked to religion/festival being celebrated.
-Sensory experiences- smell/ taste/touch/see/ hear
+Special food: explore traditional food, especially where linked to different times in the day/ special occasions?
+Blessings Many names for God- (God may have a different name in different religions) Anything special happening on a festival day?
+Visiting a temple- explore through the senses.
+Special holy places around the world- pilgrimage. religion/festival being celebrated.
+Sensory experiences- smell/ taste/touch/see/ hear Festival greetings - what is said at festival times?
+Special words- e.g. holy, pray, blessing, names of religion, festivals and greetings.
+Things we say, e.g. Merry Christmas, Eid Mubarak.